Blattsteinn/objectinis_2/README.md

 - v1.0-pre-release – Enhanced the program to support three different container types (vector, deque, and list) based on user selection.
 - v1.0 - includes performance testing with 3 different strategies (vector, deque, and list).
 - v1.1 - transitioned from using structs to classes for better encapsulation and maintainability.
+- v1.2 - implementing the 'Rule of Five'.
+File handling logic, such as reading student records from files and exporting results, was encapsulated within the class.
+Added support for I/O methods via overloaded `>>` and `<<` operators.

 # V1.1 testing